jsinger67/parol/book/src/OperatorPrecedence.md

 Don't forget to `use` the type `Variable` from the module `precedence_grammar_trait`.

-To see the results modify the Display implementation of `PrecedenceGrammar` to show the intermediate results and the environment.
+To see the results, modify the `Display` implementation of `PrecedenceGrammar` to show the intermediate results and the environment.

 ```rust